abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBE-PDv0.3/README.md

 ## In

   * In-d: Default version for GS application with 4d in valence.
     GHOST_In-20eV.
-Not reccomended for GW.
+Not recommended for GW.

-  * In-spd-high.in: is much better for GW
+  * In-spd-high.in: Include full (4s, 4p, 4d) shell in valence.
+    Recommended version for GW and high accuracy calculations.

 ## Sn

+  * Sn.in: (5s,5p) in valence + 2 d-projectors for unbound state to improve transferability
+   Not recommended for GW.

-  * Sn-d.in: Default version for GS applications. ghost at +60 eV
+  * Sn-d.in: Include 4d in valence.
+Default version for GS applications.
+    Not recommended for GW.
+Ghost at +60 eV

+  * Sn-spd.in: Include full (4s, 4p, 4d) shell in valence.
-  * Sn-spd.in: Sn-spd-high for GW
+    Recommended version for GW and high accuracy calculations.

 ## Sb

+  * Sb.in: (5s,5p) in valence + 2 d-projectors for unbound state to improve transferability
+    Not recommended for GW.

+  * Sb-d.in: Include 4d in valence.
+Default version for GS applications.
-  * Sb-d.in: ghost at +20 eV,
+    Not recommended for GW.
+Ghost at +20 eV,

+  * Sb-spd-high.in: Include full (4s, 4p, 4d) shell in valence.
-  * Sb-spd-high.in: for GW
+    Recommended version for GW and high accuracy calculations.

 ## Te

-  * Te.in

-  * Te-d.in: ghost at +77 eV  (Should try Te-spd-high for GW)
+  * Te.in: (5s,5p) in valence + 2 d-projectors for unbound state to improve transferability
+    Not recommended for GW.

+  * Te-d.in: Include 4d in valence.
+    Not recommended for GW.
+Ghost at +77 eV.

-  * Te-spd-high.in: for GW)
+  * Te-spd-high.in: TODO Complete tests

 ## I